Chapter 12 Bankruptcy

 • Priority claims such as taxes and the fees you pay at the start of the bankruptcy case

-"Unsecured" Claims Under the Plan
+Unsecured Claims Under the Plan

-You will likely not have to pay for all of the unsecured claims.
+You will likely not have to pay for all the unsecured claims.
 These creditors are looking for you to:

 • Commit to paying back as much as possible over three years (five years if you have special permission from the court)